Updated: 2026-01-14

 Add :: (double colons) to a condition to enable a template outline. |

 ????
-Formality |
+Complimentary close |

-Add ?? (double question marks) after the double colons to create an expending section.
+Add ?? (double question marks) after the double colons to create an expanding section.
 Add a title after the question marks to give the section a title.
-In this example, the title is Formality. |
+In this example, the title is Complimentary close. |

-Level=0 |
+option=0 |

-Create a key (in this example, Level) and use the same key for each segment that will be a radio button in the outline.
+Create a key (in this example, option) and use the same key for each segment that will be a radio button in the outline.
 Assign a different value (0, 1, etc.) for each piece of text you want to include.
 This creates the radio buttons that only allow one selection. |

 true |

-The text before the :: (double colons) is usually a typical template condition.
-If no condition applies, enter true to indicate which radio button should be selected by default and omit it completely for the other options. |
+The text before the :: (double colons) is often a template condition (for example, IsT1EfileEligible), which is evaluated to determine whether the paragraph will show.
+If no condition applies, enter true to indicate which radio button should be selected by default and omit it completely for the other options.
+(Always use the English words, even when creating a French template.) |